horo42/notes/Webery/OVERVIEW_OF_THE_MENTOR_PROGRAM.md

 - Mentee survey results since the last report
 	- Identify weaknesses and strengths
-	- Present plans about how to tackle these
+	- Present plans about how to tackle them
 - What mistakes the mentee made, and how he fixed them
 - Praise mentees on their successes
-- The mentors assessment of the program, their progress,  surfaced problems about the process and suggestions to fixing them
+- Mentors' assessment of the program, their progress,  surfaced problems about the process and suggestions to fixing them

 ## For Mentors